Carapaz wins men’s road race for Ecuador’s 1st cycling medal

 Another rider with medal aspirations, Britain’s Geraint Thomas, crashed hard near the base of the first climb.
 His shoulder bloodied with road rash, the 2018 Tour de France winner eventually dropped out with 60 kilometers to go.

 The peloton began to thin as it climbed the lower slopes of Mt.
-Fuji, searing heat and humidity coupled with the brutal pace ejecting riders right off the back.
+Fuji, the searing heat and humidity coupled with the brutal pace ejecting riders right off the back.
 But the real fireworks began as it headed up the steep slopes of Mikuni Pass, where gradients up to 17% left dozens more riders with anguished faces awash in sweat and grime.

 Pogacar finally launched an attack, and initially only two riders could go with him: Woods, a former runner and one of the breakout stars of the Tour, and the 23-year-old McNulty, who had been overlooked by just about everyone.